 The Company generally relies on funds flow and its credit facility to fund its capital requirements, dividend payments and provide liquidity.
 From time to time, the Company accesses capital markets to meet its additional financing needs for acquisitions.
 Future liquidity depends primarily on funds flow, existing credit facilities and the ability to access debt and equity markets.
 All repayments on the revolving production and operating facilities are due at the term maturity date.
+The Company expects, has the discretion, and has sufficient capacity to refinance its senior notes maturing on May 31, 2024 under its existing credit facility.
 As none of the facilities mature within the next year, all liabilities related to the Company's debt are considered to be non-current.
-At March 31, 2023, the Company had \$1.8 billion of unutilized credit to cover any working capital deficiencies.
+At June 30, 2023, the Company had \$1.8 billion of unutilized credit to cover any working capital deficiencies.
 The Company believes that available credit facilities, combined with anticipated funds flow, will be sufficient to satisfy Whitecap's 2023 development capital program and dividend payments for the 2023 fiscal year.